No. 21 UCLA rallies late, hangs on to beat Oregon 65-56 – KION546

 AP Sports Writer

-“It just came down to the fact, are we going to let another year go by and not beat these guys?”
-Clark said.
-“We don’t want to lose to these guys.
-We don’t want to have to deal with what comes after.”

-The Bruins (7-2, 2-0 Pac-12) hadn’t had a big scoring run all game until they pulled away late to end a four-game skid against the Ducks that included getting swept last season.
+The Bruins (7-2, 2-0 Pac-12) hadn’t had a big scoring run all game until they pulled away late.

-Clinging to a one-point lead, UCLA scored eight in a row to make it 63-54.
-Jaquez scored four points and Bailey had four points as well, capping the run with a two-handed dunk.
+Clinging to a one-point lead, they scored eight in a row to make it 63-54.
+Jaime Jaquez Jr. scored four points and Bailey had four points as well, capping the run with a two-handed dunk.

-“He’s a high-level athlete, a high-level player,” Clark said of Bailey, whom he played against in high school.
-“You know you’re going to have explosive plays like that dunk at the end.
-That’s why he’s going to be out of here pretty soon.”

-Bailey came up with a flying block of Brennan Rigsby with barely a minute left and Quincy Guerrier missed a 3-pointer for the Ducks (4-5, 1-1).
+Bailey came up with a flying block of Brennan Rigsby with barely a minute left and Quincy Guerrier missed a 3-pointer for the Ducks (4-5, 1-1), who had won four straight over the Bruins.

-“He’s got great talent,” Bruins coach Mick Cronin said of Bailey, who shot 7-of-12.
-“Very rare for a young player to understand shot selection.
-It shows his basketball IQ.
-Rarely forces (a shot).”

 After Jaquez made a pair of free throws, Guerrier missed another 3-pointer from the right sideline with Jaquez in his face in the closing seconds of the Bruins’ fourth straight victory.